The freedom and joy you get from adventuring in a pop-up camper comes at a cost.

 Step 2: Scrub Down the Vinyl Pop-Up

-There are two ways you can go about this.
-One is by using a professional vinyl cleaning solution or a homemade mixture of water, dish soap, and bleach for stubborn stains.
+There are two ways to do this.
+One is to use a professional vinyl cleaning solution, and the other is a homemade mixture of water, dish soap, and bleach for stubborn stains.

-If you prefer the former, we recommend using 303 Multi-Surface Cleaner.
+If you prefer the latter, I recommend using 303 Multi-Surface Cleaner.
 It’s an extremely powerful spray cleaner that is gentle enough for even the most delicate surfaces and fabrics.

 303 Multi-Surface Cleaner